pact-foundation/pact-jvm/pact-jvm-provider-gradle/README.md

         messageProvider {

             verificationType = 'ANNOTATED_METHOD'
-            packagesToScan = ['au.com.example.messageprovider.*'] // This optional, but leaving it out will result in the entire
+            packagesToScan = ['au.com.example.messageprovider.*'] // This is optional, but leaving it out will result in the entire
                                                                   // test classpath being scanned

             hasPactWith('messageConsumer') {